qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Stream processing is immediate computation.
 Batch processing is deferred computation.
 - Pytorch's most matrix operations are async.
 GPU computes in background.
 The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
 - PostgreSQL and SQLite require deferred "vacuum" that rearranges storage space.
+- Mobile GPUs often do [tiled rendering](https://en.wikipedia.org/wiki/Tiled_rendering).
+After vertex shader running, the triangles are not immediately rasterized, but dispatched to different tiles (one trangle can go do multiple tiles).
+Each tile then rasterize and run pixel shader separately.
+It can reduce memory bandwidth requirement and power consumption.

 ### Program lifecycle